• Skip to primary navigation

 Instructions

 Preheat your oven to 350 degrees.
-Grease a 9x13 or 3 quart baking dish with coconut oil or butter.
+Grease a 9x13 baking dish or 3-4 quart baking dish with coconut oil or butter.
 Set aside.

 In a large mixing bowl stir together the chopped strawberries, granulated sugar, brown sugar, arrowroot powder, lemon juice and salt.
 Set aside.